 - Serving as a CFO requires a background in accounting or finance and an advanced business degree, generally including an MBA.
 But it also takes plenty of soft skills.

-Chief Financial Officer (CFO) Defined
+Chief Financial Officer (CFO) Explained

 The chief financial officer (CFOs) holds the top financial position in an organization.
 They are responsible for tracking cash flow and financial planning and analyzing the company’s financial strengths and weaknesses and proposing strategic directions.